therealdreg/ptrace_misconfiguration_local_privilege_escalation/README.md

 WARNING! this is a POC, the code is CRAP

-Injecting code via ptrace in shells with sudo executed
+Injecting code via ptrace (with same user) in shells with sudo authenticated

 Exploit Reqs:
-* ptrace enable to attach the processes of the attacker user
+* ptrace enable to attach the processes of the user
 * terminal with a sudo user group (attacker)
 * terminal with the same user & sudo authenticated (victim)
 * run xpk or ptrex (if GDB is installed is more safe run this: https://www.exploit-db.com/exploits/46989)

-my code is using ptrace (no GDB dep)
+my code use ptrace (no GDB dep)

 based from (GDB dep): https://www.exploit-db.com/exploits/46989